Reveals the origin of elves and the end of Santa Klaus

 My life does not amount to much, maybe this is its pivotal moment and real justification.

-Clare had convinced him that he should share, like Leonardo had done, the knowledge in the book, the formulas and concepts there.
+Clare had convinced him that he should share like Leonardo had done, the knowledge in the book, the formulas, and concepts there.
 She had a plan to "democratize" Sergio's research, for the benefit of all mankind, she would need him for that.
 This technology was good news for the poor and sharing it echoed the true message of Christmas.
-Of a child born in stable, who received gifts from the wise men of the world and who would in time humble kings, rich men and the powerful elites.
+Of a child born in a stable, who received gifts from the wise men of the world and who would in time humble kings, rich men, and the powerful elites.
 A child who offered hope to the poor and the oppressed, for redemption and eternal life.

 "I wonder if God will forgive me for this.
 No there is nothing to forgive, I do His will."